agoldst/memsyll/README.md

 # A pandoc template for typesetting a course syllabus

 This repository gives a setup for generating a syllabus in PDF from source files in markdown (pandoc's variant) and a bibliographic database in biblatex format.
 The typesetting and layout are governed by the supplied pandoc template, which has some options that can be tweaked via template variables.
-The PDF generation process is automated with the included Makefile.
-This simply joins together almost all `.md`  and `.yaml` files in the directory and generates `out/syllabus.pdf`.
+The PDF generation process is automated with the included Makefile. `make` will join together almost all `.md`  and `.yaml` files in the directory and generate `out/syllabus.pdf`.

 The (silly) example files show how I recommend this setup be used.
 Markdown files are concatenated in alphabetical order, so if you are using multiple files I suggest putting numbers at start of their names (as here).
 You can of course have just the one markdown file if you prefer. `syllabus.yaml` includes some metadata as well as a number of template variables for adjusting the appearance of the PDF.

 This `README.md` is excluded, as are the files named in the Make variable `other_mds`.
 The latter is meant for separate files you wish to generate in the same way; this repository includes an example, `booklist.md`, which I use to create a handout with a list of books that students need to buy (whereas the syllabus lists everything we have to read, including material from the library's digital collection, online, etc.).

+Finally, I always want a web-friendly version of the reading schedule and bibliography portion of the syllabus as well.
+After many frustrating attempts with CSL, I have given up and returned to an old workflow for accomplishing this task using the venerable tex4ht.
+It is as clean as I can make it, but still requires the following files: [bib4ht.cfg](bib4ht.cfg), [bib4ht.latex](bib4ht.latex), a file with a few yaml flags ([schedule-page.md](schedule-page.md)), and a [python script](clean4ht). `make out/schedule.html` generates the file.
+I paste this into wordpress, so `make schedule` generates the file and copies it to the MacOS X clipboard.
+If you wish to turn some other part of the syllabus into HTML, or the whole of it, some small modifications to the Makefile will be necessary.

+## Installation

+Clone the repository.
+The two `.latex` template files can stay in the folder with the syllabus or be moved to `~/.pandoc/templates`.
+The [clean4ht](clean4ht) python script can stay local or go anywhere in the PATH.
+It requires that the [pandocfilters](https://pypi.python.org/pypi/pandocfilters) module be installed: `pip install pandocfilters`.

+## More details on settings and options

 Typography: the first page will set the course `title` and `subtitle` in `titlefont` over a rule, then put the `course-info` in a left-flush block (note that the `author` is only used in the PDF metadata; put your name in `course-info`).
 To remove this and make your own title block, set `custom-title: true`.
 The page headers and footers can be set with `o[lcr][head|foot]` (if `classoption: [twoside]` is given then `e[lcr][head|foot]` can be used as well).